ericaraujophd/creation-cs112/assignment/assignment.md

 **4. Creation is Ordered and Good**

-God created a cosmos—a world system marked by order, beauty, and internal relationships held together by design.
+God created a cosmos-a world system marked by order, beauty, and internal relationships held together by design.
 Each element has been assigned "its place and proper name" by the Creator.
 This ordering reflects God's nature: "Whatever in creation manifests goodness, truth, and beauty is a pointer to and reflection of what its Creator God essentially and eternally is." [@gunton2001triune]

 **5. Technological Development Must Be Responsible**